MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-distributed-deployment.md

 # Distributed deployment of Operations Manager

-A distributed installation of management groups forms the foundation of most System Center Operations Manager deployments.
-It enhances scalability by allowing for the distribution of features and services across multiple servers.
-It can include all Operations Manager server roles, and it supports the monitoring of devices across trust boundaries by using the gateway server.
+Most System Center Operations Manager deployments use a distributed installation of management groups.
+This installation enhances scalability by distributing features and services across multiple servers.
+A distributed deployment can include all Operations Manager server roles.
+By using the gateway server, it supports monitoring devices across trust boundaries.

 ## Operations Manager features